Solaris-11/Group7_Game/README.md

 You can test your memory and matching skills across different game modes: Endless, Challenge, and Custom, each game mode refers to different rules.

-  1. **Endless Mode**: including easy mode and hard mode, unlimited numbers of rounds and limited 3 types of rounds will be included
+  1. **Endless Mode**: including easy mode and hard mode, unlimited numbers of moves and limited 3 types of rounds will be included

       1. Easy Mode: Two cards can be flipped at once, larger table will be set in each new round, there are no move limit